GermanBrainRot/Project-Galileo/README.md

 $$\begin{align*} P((A,B)(t+\delta t) = (x,y)\mid (A,B)(t)) &= \alpha P((A)(t + \delta t)\mid A(t))\\ & + \beta P(B(t+\delta t) \mid B(t)) \\ & + \gamma P_{\text{int}}((A,B)(t+\delta t) = (x,y)\mid (A,B)(t)), \end{align*}$$

 where $P_{\text{int}}$ encodes the coupled dynamics.
 Notice something though: $\alpha$, $\beta$ and $\gamma$ are *not* probabilities.
 To make this work, they can not even be thought of as scalars!
 In order to preserve global stochasticity, one would have to scale *each row* (encoding a state before transition) so that the probabilities sum to 1 between the individual transition matrix and the interaction matrix.
+That is, they would have to be diagonal matrices multiplied from the right that fit together in an odd way.

 Alright, second attempt!